Minimum and maximum entropy distributions for binary systems with known means and pairwise correlations: Discussion

+We have shown that in order for the constraints themselves to impose a~linear scaling on the entropy, the number of experimentally measured quantities that provide those constraints must scale exponentially with the size of the system.
+In neuroscience, this is an unlikely scenario, suggesting that whatever means we use to infer probability distributions from the data (whether maximum entropy or otherwise) will most likely have to agree with other, more direct, estimates of the entropy~\cite{Panzeri2007, Rolls2011, Crumiller2011, Strong1998, Nemenman2004, Borst1999, QuianQuiroga2009}.
+The~fact that maximum entropy models chosen to fit a~somewhat arbitrary selection of measured statistics are able to match the entropy of the system they model lends credence to the merits of this~approach.

+Neural systems typically exhibit a~range of values for the correlations between pairs of neurons, with some firing coincidently more often than chance and others firing together less often than chance.
+Such systems can exhibit a~form of frustration, such that they apparently cannot be scaled up to arbitrarily large sizes in such a~way that the distribution of correlations and mean firing rates for the added neurons resembles that of the original system.
+We have presented a~particularly simple example of a~small system with uniform pairwise correlations and mean firing rates that cannot be grown beyond a~specific finite size while maintaining these statistics throughout the network.

+We have also indicated how, in some settings, minimum entropy models can provide a~floor on information transmission, complementary to channel capacity, which provides a~ceiling on system performance.
+Moreover, we show how highly entropic processes can be mimicked by low entropy processes with matching low-order statistics, which has applications in computer science.

-The authors would like to thank Tony Bell, Michael Berry, Bill Bialek, Amir Khosrowshahi, Peter Latham, Lionel Levine, Fritz Sommer, and all members of the Redwood Center for many useful discussions.
-MRD is grateful for support from the Hellman Foundation, the McDonnell Foundation, the McKnight Foundation, and the Mary Elizabeth Rennie Endowment for Epilepsy Research.
-CH was supported under an NSF All-Institutes Postdoctoral Fellowship administered by the Mathematical Sciences Research Institute through its core grant DMS-0441170.
+\acknowledgments{The authors would like to thank Jonathan Landy, Tony Bell, Michael Berry, Bill Bialek, Amir~Khosrowshahi, Peter Latham, Lionel Levine, Fritz Sommer, and all members of the Redwood Center for many useful discussions.
+M.R.D.\ is grateful for support from the Hellman Foundation, the McDonnell Foundation, the McKnight Foundation, the Mary Elizabeth Rennie Endowment for Epilepsy Research, and the National Science Foundation through Grant No. IIS-1219199.
+C.H.\ was supported under an NSF All-Institutes Postdoctoral Fellowship administered by the Mathematical Sciences Research Institute through its core grant DMS-0441170.
+This material is based upon work supported in part by the U.S. Army Research Laboratory and the U.S. Army Research Office under contract number W911NF-13-1-0390.}